 The Compensation Committee is composed of Messrs.
-Madden (Chairman), Bornstein and Stockburger.
+Madden (Chairman) and Bornstein and Ms.Stockburger.
 Each of the members of the Compensation Committee is independent.
 The Compensation Committee acts pursuant to a written charter which is available through our website at www.microbotmedical.com.
-The Compensation Committee held 11 meetings during the fiscal year ended December 31, 2020 and acted by unanimous written consent two times.
+The Compensation Committee held four meetings during the fiscal year ended December 31, 2021 and acted by unanimous written consent one time.